Djj646/Semantic-Reasoning-Experiment/README.md

 ### KITTIDatasetProcessing

-Process kitti dataset to Get the nav map corresponding to the position:
+Process kitti dataset to get the nav map corresponding to the position:

 ```shell
 python pose.py